microsoft/vscode-docs/docs/python/tutorial-flask.md

     > **Note**: if you see a change you like, you can copy and paste it into the editor during a debugging session.
 However, those changes aren't applied until you restart the debugger.

-1. Step through a few more lines of code, if you'd like, then select Continue (`kb('workbench.action.debug.continue')`) to let the program run.
+1. Step through a few more lines of code, if you'd like, then select Continue (`kb(workbench.action.debug.continue)`) to let the program run.
 The browser window shows the result:

     ![Result of the modified program](images/flask/debug-run-result.png)

 1. Close the browser and stop the debugger when you're finished.
 To stop the debugger, use the Stop toolbar button (the red square) or the **Debug** > **Stop Debugging** command (`kb(workbench.action.debug.stop)`).

 > **Tip**: To make it easier to repeatedly navigate to a specific URL like `http://127.0.0.1:5000/hello/VSCode`, just output that URL using a `print` statement.
-The URL appears in the terminal where you can use Ctrl+click to open it in a browser.
+The URL appears in the terminal where you can use `kbstyle(Ctrl+click)` to open it in a browser.

 ## Go to Definition and Peek Definition commands